nicolaDeCristofaro/Predictive_Models_in_Healthcare/projectDocumentation.md

 - Parameter Tuning
 - Results discussion

+**We use Jupyter Notebook to describe these steps in order to show also the python code used to reach our target.**

 ## Hospital LOS (Length-of-Stay)

+-> length-of-stay-notebook.ipynb

 First of all what is LOS? **Hospital length-of-stay (LOS)** is defined as the time between hospital admission and discharge measured in days.

 **1. Problem Statement**: The goal is to create a model that predicts the length-of-stay for each patient at time of admission.